rdegges/rdegges-blog/articles/2012/heroku-isnt-for-idiots.md

 Let me ask you this: what happens if:

--   His harddrive / memory / NIC / etc fails?
+-   His hard drive / memory / NIC / etc. fails?
 -   He accidentally runs OS updates, and breaks versions of his packages?
--   He wants to instantly rollback to a previous release of his codebase?
+-   He wants to instantly rollback to a previous release of his code base?
 -   He wants to add another server to handle incoming HTTP requests?
 -   He needs to spin up a database read slave to handle a high amount of read requests?